Woodrow Wilson (1856-1924), the twenty-eight President of the United States, served from 1913 to 1921.

 Wilson is credited along with Theodore Roosevelt with the establishment of the modern presidency, as not only head of the political party but also as manager of the nation’s interests independent of the party and Congress.
 A survey of presidential leadership shows Americans rank Woodrow Wilson among the top ten US Presidents in terms of lasting impact.
 In his first month in office, Wilson went before a joint session of Congress to have the legislative branch act on “the New Freedom,” his reform package.
 His entire reform package, including tariff, banking, labor and tax-related issues, passed in Congress by the end of his first year in office.
 He expanded the executive branch with the creation of the Federal Reserve, the Federal Trade Commission and the Internal Revenue Service.
 During Wilson’s eight years as president, Congress passed two constitutional amendments: prohibition (18th); and women’s suffrage (19th).
-Two other amendments were ratified while Wilson was President: direct election of Senators (17th) was ratified on April 8, 1913.
+Another amendment was ratified while Wilson was President: direct election of Senators (17th) was ratified on April 8, 1913.
 (Income tax (16th) was ratified in February 1913 after Wilson was elected but before he took office.
 The ratification was proclaimed by Taft’s Secretary of State, Philander Knox.)

 Wilson embraced and encouraged new technology.
 He opened the Panama Canal, started air mail service, endorsed the creation of an interstate highway system, appeared in one of the first filmed campaign advertisements, used a microphone for the amplification of his voice, and witnessed the birth of radio.